plaidfinch/myxine/README.md

 ```

 Then open up [http://localhost:1123/](http://localhost:1123/) in your web
 browser, and mouse around!
-If you like, see if you can figure out what's going
+See if you can figure out what's going on by reading
-on by reading [the Python source for this example](/examples/angles.py), or read
+[the Python source for this example](/examples/angles.py), or read on for the
-on to learn more now...
+full story...

 ## Getting started